silch/zillionaire/README.md

 Instead of using LibreOffice, you can simply open the file [[questions.csv]] in a text editor, using `|` as a field separator.
 If you don't add a comment, note that putting `|` at the end of the line is required.

 ## Usage
-In a terminal, go to the game's root directory, and run it with:
+In a terminal, go to the game's root directory and run it with:
 > python3 zillionaire.py

-You can define the show's and the first player's names like this:
+You can optionally define the show's and the first player's names like this:
 > python3 zillionaire.py MyShow FirstPlayer

 Drag the game screen window to your second display (monitor, TV, projector, ...) and hit the Fullscreen button in the control panel.